hhs-archived/simpler-grants-gov/documentation/wiki/product/decisions/adr/2025-03-24-migrate-existing-api-consumers.md

 ## Context and Problem Statement

-We have a large existing S2S API client base located in two primary cohorts:
+We have a large existing S2S API client base split into two primary cohorts:

 1. Other Federal Government Agencies - Grantors, USASpending, etc.
 2. Applicants (data suggests this is primarily Universities, Hospital/Healthcare Groups, State/County/Local Governments)